 Most Philadelphians know the Southeastern Pennsylvania Transportation Authority as SEPTA.
 SEPTA buses make thousands of journeys every day, and unfortunately, sometimes strike bicyclists.
-In many cases, collisions with cyclists occur because the bus driver was intoxicated, fatigued, or downright careless in their operation of the vehicle.
+In many cases, collisions with cyclists occur because the bus driver was intoxicated, fatigued, or downright careless in their operation of the vehicle and leaving you with the need for a SEPTA accident lawyer.

 If you or one of your family members was hit by a SEPTA bus while they were riding their bicycle in Philadelphia, it may be possible for the injury victim to get compensated by making a claim or, if necessary, filing a lawsuit in court.
-To talk with a Philadelphia bike accident lawyer in a free and confidential legal consultation, call the Wieand Law Firm, LLC at (800) 481-5206 as soon as possible.
+To talk with a Philadelphia bike accident lawyer or SEPTA accident lawyer in Philadelphia, PA in a free and confidential legal consultation, call the Wieand Law Firm, LLC at (888) 789-3161 as soon as possible.

 Were You Injured in a Bicycle Crash with a SEPTA Bus at an Intersection?